UniCredit CEO says could drop sale of bad loans unit

 The Pioneer deal is expected to be signed by the end of November.

-Ghizzoni also said that UniCredit could strengthen its foothold in Asia, Latin America and the Middle East, not through acquisitions but by opening more offices, branches or by allying itself with local lenders.
+Ghizzoni also said that UniCredit could strenghten its foothold in Asia, Latin America and the Middle East, not through acquisitions but by opening more offices, branches or by allying itself with local lenders.

 “We are reviewing our presence outside Europe and there will certainly be some decisions,” he said.